Hi, my name's Eugene. Nice to meet you!

 The game also includes a referee that observes the game and executes the game rules.
 Other game mechanics like chalk and miscue have been introduced for a more life-like experience.
 The game is free to play, however, a paid option is planned.

-All design, illustrations, and programming is done by me.
+Idea, design, illustrations, and frontend programming is done by me.
+In partnership with Maxim Sein and Eli Straykov.

 Letters.GE